Photo:

 STEAM learning

 Have a budding coder, comic artist, 3D crafter or superhero fanatic?
 Libraries have been upping their STEAM game so much in recent years that it’s hard to keep pace.
-A sampling of upcoming events at KCLS’ downtown Bellevue Library’s IDEAx Makerspace includes a Jr. Engineering Lab, a drop-in creativity lab and Audio 101 for Adults: Making Music With Loops.
-Tacoma Public Library’s Digital Media Labs, located at the Tacoma Public Library’s Main Branch and with a mobile version as well, offers similar programs, with drop-in hours every afternoon.
-Pierce County Library System lets kids check out a Science to Go backpack with books, field notebooks and activities; it also owns 3D printers that rotate between locations.
+A sampling of upcoming events at KCLS’ Makerspaces offer access to tools like 3D printers, recording studios, glow forges, sewing machines, 3D glasses and more.
+Pierce County Library System lets kids check out a Science to Go backpack with five themed books the whole family will love.

-Books that you can take without checking out and that have no due date are a library fan’s dream — these are called uncataloged books, or honor-system books, in Seattle Public Library parlance.
-Head to the children's section of your SPL branch to find a great selection of board books and kids’ chapter books that fall into this dreamy category.
+Books that you can take without checking out and that have no due date are a library fan’s dream — these are called uncatalogued books, or honor-system books, in Seattle Public Library parlance.
+Head to the children’s section of your SPL branch to find a great selection of board books and kids’ chapter books that fall into this dreamy category.
+While you’re there, check out the toys available for a quick play session, from Legos to Magna-Tiles.

 Whether you have a child whose native language is not English, or you’d like to expose your child to new languages, local story times have got you covered.
-King County Library System, for example, offers story times in 15 languages, from Russian to Mandarin to Hindi and Arabic.
-Seattle Public Library has regular story times (currently virtual) in multiple languages.
+The Seattle Public Library has regular story times in multiple languages.

 When you’re out and about and need to connect your laptop or tablet online, you can use your Seattle Public Library card to “check out” a mobile hot spot, and continue to use it for 21 days (reserve ahead if you can, though, as hot spots are popular).

-Editor's note: This article was first published in 2019 and has been updated for February 2023.
+Editor’s note: This article was first published in 2019 and was updated by the author in December 2024 with current information and additional resources.